 will I be the only person sponsoring them?

 We believe that through sponsorship God brings the lonely into family.
 We like to keep it one family to one child.
 This can make the relationship more personal.
 It humbles us every time we see the children and they ask about their sponsored family.
-For some children this is the only love they experience.
+For many children this is the only love they experience.